INTERACTION WITH ATV VEHICLES

 Our hiking association is making plans to get off all ATV routes, but it will take some years to do so, as we need formal plans and permission, and we must cut lengthy new woodland trails.
 So hikers must be cognizant of ATV traffic and get off trails when the vehicles are moving through.

 But there are some places where it’s difficult to get away from the traffic or bypass some of the wettest terrain made worse by the vehicles.
 So we advise caution, and we advise giving the motorized craft a wide berth.

 THE SHELTER SITUATION

-The Cohos Trail Association maintains four shelters right now and a tent platform site, too.
-Look for a new shelter at Kaufman forest, in Stark after June 2018.
+The Cohos Trail Association maintains five shelters right now and a tent platform site, too.

 There are more shelters on the trail than those at our association maintains.
 In Pittsburg, Ramblewood Cabins and Campground maintains a lean-to.
 It’s available for a fee.
 At Deer Mt.
 Campground there is a four-sided camp that can be reserved for a fee.